3850 was built at Swindon in 1942.

 Whilst at Severn tunnel Junction and Aberdare 3850 spent some month in storage.

 After withdrawal 3850 from Croes Newydd (Wrexham) in August 1965 3850 spent 20 years at Woodham’s scrapyard in Barry before going to the West Somerset Railway in the 1980s as the first engine to be purchased by the Group which has now become the Dinmore Manor Locomotive Ltd. For various reasons its return to traffic was protracted one and took two further decades to complete – it returned to steam in 2006.

-3850 was working on the West Somerset Railway before being taken out of service for overhaul and transported to Toddington for the overhaul to be undertaken on the Gloucestershire Warwickshire Railway.
+3850 was working on the West Somerset Railway before being taken out of service in 2015 for overhaul and transported to Toddington for the overhaul to be undertaken on the Gloucestershire Warwickshire Railway.

 As the locomotive has completed over 82,000 miles since it returned to steam in 2006 it is considered that significant work will be required in order to have 3850 running again.
 The front end of the locomotive is to be replaced as the cylinder blocks are cracked from top to bottom and the extension frames bent.
 The latter is thought to be due to being involved in a collision in its BR service.